 - Explore “Stonehenge of the Pacific” at Ha’amonga.
-In the ancient village of Ha’amonga you will find a huge structure of three rocks, believed to have been imported from the Campbell Islands!
+In the ancient village of Ha’amonga you will find a huge structure of three rocks, believed to have been imported from outside the country!
 When I lived there, a lovely man who couldn’t walk would sit around selling the most beautiful handcrafted souvenirs made from local products, all of which I still have.
 Make sure you buy something from him ❤

 - In the village of Houma are the Mapu a Vaea or “Whistle of the Noble Blowholes”, which are exactly as you’d expect – blowholes.
 They are beautiful and well worth a squizz.